brian14708/wh-briefings/statements-releases/2022-04/2022-04-01-letter-from-the-president-on-the-implementation-of-the-global-fragility-act.md

 modified_time: 2022-03-31 22:34:36-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/04/01/letter-from-the-president-on-the-implementation-of-the-global-fragility-act/
 published_time: 2022-04-01 08:00:00-04:00
-title: Letter from the President on the Implementation of the Global Fragility Act
+title: "Letter from the President on the Implementation of the Global Fragility\_\
+  Act"
 ---

 The world stands today at the dawn of a decisive decade — a moment of